relentlessfarms/koa-sasswagon/README.md

 The [cash-control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) holds directives (instructions) for caching in both requests and responses and is used to determine how long a given resource is considered fresh

-**koa-sassy** makes it easy to control how long your favicon is considered fresh.
+**koa-sassy** makes it easy to control how long your stylesheet is considered fresh.
 Pass the maximum age in seconds in the `options.maxAge` perimeter

 ``` js
 app.use(sassy('/sass'), { maxAge: 3600 }) // 1 hour